Fiji For Backpackers

 Bounty Island Resort

 This is living the dream.
 A 40-minute ferry ride across clear blue waters from Nadi’s Port Denarau, and you’re on a private island complete with beachside bungalows, great snorkeling straight off the beach, and a pool and bar area filled with travellers from around the world.
-Activities such as scuba diving, fishing and sailing can also be organised.
+Activities such as scuba diving and sailing can also be organised.

 Nadi Bay Resort